Jewellery Methods Program (F110)

 Program Requirements

-- You will need access to a laptop or desktop computer, and reliable Internet access for classes.
+- This program requires students to have access to a personal laptop or desktop computer, and reliable Internet access for synchronous classes.

-- You will be required to purchase a Rhino 7 software licence; we will give you more information after registration.
+- Students will be required to purchase a Rhino 7 software licence; more information will be provided after registration.

-- To learn about the computer requirements for using Rhino 7, please visit the Rhino website.
+- For information on computer requirements for the use of Rhino 7 software, please visit the Rhino website.

-- We will give you a list of textbooks that you must purchase after registration.
+- Students will be provided with a list of textbooks required to purchase after registration.

 Career & Postgraduate Study Opportunities